Central Michigan University Athletics

 “I want to thank Coach Bronkema for the incredible opportunity to join his staff here at Central Michigan,” Booth said.
 “I am excited to join the Mount Pleasant and CMU communities and am looking forward to doing what it takes to bring championships to CMU.
 Fire Up Chips!”

-Booth spent the previous three seasons (2022-25) on Bronkema’s Ferris State’ coaching staff in various capacities.
-He originally joined the Bulldog staff as a Basketball Analyst and served as an advance and internal scout before becoming an assistant coach and offensive coordinator in the program.
-Booth helped fill a role with the Bulldogs following the retirement of former assistant coach Dave Schlump, who was both his high school coach and held the top role at Muskegon CC prior to his appointment with the Jayhawks.
+Booth served the previous three seasons (2022-25) on Bronkema’s Ferris State coaching staff in multiple roles.
+He started as a Basketball Analyst, then transitioned to advance and internal scout, before taking on assistant coach and offensive coordinator duties.
+Booth filled the vacancy left by the retirement of former assistant coach Dave Schlump, who had been his high school coach and previously held the top post at Muskegon CC before joining the Jayhawks.

-The 2020 Basketball Coaches Association of Michigan (BCAM) Junior College Coach of the Year, Booth led Muskegon Community College to 81 wins in his five seasons at the helm, including four championships and a runner-up effort.
-Muskegon C.C. captured the National Junior College Athletic Association (NJCAA) Region 12 title in both 2020 and 2022, while finishing as the runner-up in 2021.
-Under Booth's leadership, they claimed the MCCAA Western Conference and state title in 2020.
+As the 2020 Basketball Coaches Association of Michigan (BCAM) Junior College Coach of the Year, Booth guided Muskegon Community College to impressive 81 wins over five seasons, securing four championships and a runner-up finish.
+Muskegon C.C. clinched the National Junior College Athletic Association (NJCAA) Region 12 title in both 2020 and 2022 and finished second in 2021.
+Under Booth's leadership, the team captured the MCCAA Western Conference and state title in 2020.

-During his tenure at Muskegon C.C, Booth coached a pair of NJCAA All-Americans and had two student-athletes tabbed as the MCCAA Western Conference Defensive Player of the Year along with one MCCAA Western Conference Player of the Year and one Western Conference Freshman of the Year recipient.
+At Muskegon C.C, Booth coached two NJCAA All-Americans, two MCCAA Western Conference Defensive Player of the Year winners, one MCCAA Western Conference Player of the Year, and one Freshman of the Year recipient.

-Along with being chosen as the 2020 BCAM JUCO Coach of the Year, Booth also received Western Conference Coach of the Year honors in both 2020 and 2022, while earning the state's MCCAA Coach of the Year honor in 2022.
-He is a two-time NJCAA Region 12 Coach of the Year and the Region 12 District A Coach of the Year.
+Booth was named the 2020 BCAM JUCO Coach of the Year, Western Conference Coach of the Year in both 2020 and 2022, MCCAA Coach of the Year honor in 2022, and is a two-time NJCAA Region 12 Coach of the Year and Region 12 District A Coach of the Year.

-Under Booth, Muskegon broke a 74-year drought by winning the 2019-20 MCCAA State Championship, which was the program's first since World War II.
-They also broke a 30-year drought by advancing to the NJCAA Tournament Sweet Sixteen for the first time since the 1989-90 season.
-Each season, he had players move on to four-year schools all over the country.
+Under Booth, Muskegon ended a 74-year drought by winning the 2019-20 MCCAA State Championship, its first since World War II.
+The team broke a 30-year drought, reaching the NJCAA Tournament Sweet Sixteen for the first time since 1989-90.
+Each season, Booth’s players advanced to four-year schools nationwide.

-He began his basketball coaching career as the assistant coach at his alma mater Cedar Springs High School in 2009-12.
+Booth launched his basketball coaching career as an assistant coach at his alma mater, Cedar Springs High School, from 2009 to 2012.

-A Cedar Springs, Mich. native, Booth played under Schlump during his prep career and later served as his assistant coach at Muskegon CC from 2012-16 before taking over the program when Schlump returned to Ferris State and joined Bronkema's staff.
-Booth played a total of four years of collegiate basketball, including one season at Muskegon C.C., along with three at Grace Christian University where he helped the squad to the 2006 NCCAA National Championship.
+A Cedar Springs, Mich. native, Booth played for Schlump in high school and later assisted him at Muskegon CC from 2012-16, before taking over the program when Schlump returned to Ferris State.
+Booth played four years of college basketball—one at Muskegon C.C., and three at Grace Christian, where he helped in the 2006 NCCAA National Championship.

-Booth earned a bachelor's degree in religious education from Grace Christian in 2009 and holds a degree in business management from Davenport University (2009).
-He earned his master's degree in sports administration from Wayne State University in 2019.
+Booth earned a bachelor's in religious education from Grace Christian and holds a bachelor’s in business management from Davenport University, both in 2009.
+He received his master's degree in sports administration from Wayne State University in 2019.

 THE BOOTH FILE